-The majority of our prefix style registrations can be purchased at fixed prices through our website, although some of the more sought after prefix style registrations are sold at DVLA auctions.
+The majority of prefix style registrations can be purchased at fixed prices through our website, although some of the more sought after prefix style registrations are sold at DVLA Auctions.

 This is the type that was issued to new vehicles between February 1963 and July 1983.
 It consists of three letters, followed by one, two or three numbers, and a single letter at the end that helps identify the age of the vehicle.
 For example:

 These are called suffix registrations because the age identifier is at the end of the registration number.